Teaching & Mentoring

 Mentees earned Hilldale and Undergraduate Research Scholar fellowships; alumni have entered PhD, MD, MPH and PA programs — one is now an Assistant Professor of Behavioral Neuroscience.

-Earned the Graduate Student Peer Mentor Award (UW–Madison, 2015) and the SfN Trainee Professional Development Award (2018) in recognition of mentoring and outreach.
+Earned the Graduate Student Peer Mentor Award (UW–Madison, 2015) in recognition of mentoring and outreach.